Helping those forced to flee from danger

 Aviation Sans Frontières volunteers take care of young children, families, or disabled refugees who cannot travel on their own.

-The average duration of one of these missions is five days and the number of refugees accompanied can vary from one individual to a group of 60 people.
+The average duration of one of these missions is five days and the number of refugees accompanied can vary from one individual to large group of 60 people.

-Since the beginning of these operations in 2007, more than 7 000 refugees have been accompanied by Aviation Sans Frontières volunteers.
-These refugees mainly come from Eastern Africa (Kenya, Ethiopia, Uganda, Tanzania and Rwanda) and also South Africa, Namibia, Lebanon, Chad, etc.
+Since the beginning of these operations in 2007, more than 17 870 refugees have been accompanied by Aviation Sans Frontières volunteers.

-In 2016, 70 Aviation Sans Frontières volunteers performed 114 escort missions and took care of 598 refugees who were relocated to the USA and Europe (Denmark, Norway and Sweden), as well as to Canada and Australia.
+In 2021, volunteers of Aviation Sans Frontières performed 57 escort missions and took care of 1 620 refugees who were relocated to the USA and Europe (Germany, Denmark, Norway and Sweden), as well as to Canada.

 Jean-Claude Gérin, Aviation Sans Frontières’ volunteer, in charge of Refugee Escorting.